stark1tty/awesome-PhD/README.md

 #### Money Saving Tips

 ### Career

-#### CV and Resume Tools
-- [CV MAKER](https://www.cvmaker.uk/): An inexpensive, paid CV formatting tool for generating colourful, professional looking resumes.
-- [OPEN-RESUME](https://github.com/xitanggg/open-resume): OpenResume is a powerful free, open-source resume builder and resume parser.
-- [REACTIVE RESUME](https://rxresu.me/): Reactive Resume is a free and open source resume builder that's built to make the mundane tasks of creating, updating and sharing your resume as easy as 1, 2, 3.
-With this app, you can create multiple resumes, share them with recruiters or friends through a unique link and print it as a PDF, all for free, no ads, no tracking, without losing the integrity and privacy of your data.
-- [SWIFTCOVER](https://swiftcover.ai/): AI cover letter generator; help for improving your template.

 #### Development
 - [EURAXESS VITAE](https://www.vitae.ac.uk/): Vitae is the global leader in supporting the professional development of researchers, experienced in working with institutions as they strive for research excellence, innovation, and impact.
 UK based.